 The third information of our study is that, as predicted, a second antipredatory behavior, namely the decreased activity rate, was also strengthened by infection during acanthella stage.
 Here again the differences in activity rate between infected and uninfected hosts were found mostly under predatory threat.
 This behavioural change appeared earlier in ontogeny than refuge use, suggesting that, if this change in behavior is adaptive for parasite, the costs of reducing activity are lower than increasing refuge use (Parker et al., 2009).
 Indeed, in gammarids, a reduced activity is associated with limited metabolic expenditures rather than with costs (e.g. Normant et al., 2007), while increased refuge use induce costs on food intake (Dianne et al. 2014).
 However, and contrary to predictions, no shift in behavioral modification was observed for this behavior between acanthella and cystacanth stages, as the one observed for refuge use, the infected gammarids even being less active at cystacanth stages than at acanthella stages.
 Two alternative and exclusive hypotheses may be proposed for this observation.
 The first one is that the decreased activity rate in infected animals is a non-adaptive pathogenic byproduct of the infection, as sometimes suggested for some behavioral changes induced by parasites (Levri, 1999; Cézilly et al., 2010).
 Under this hypothesis, the progressive decrease according to time could just be interpreted as the long time spent by parasite in the host, decreasing progressively its mobility capacity.
 This could even be considered as a host strategy since here the interests of the parasite and the host are aligned during acanthella stage (reduced activity reduce predation risk, which is advantageous for both the parasite and the host, and save energy, which is advantageous for the host).
-Such hypotheses nevertheless does not explain neither why such a byproduct of the infection is not observed during acanthella stage in control water, nor the fact that the host and parasite interests became unaligned after the cystacanth stage is reached.
+Such hypotheses nevertheless explain neither why such a byproduct of the infection is not observed during acanthella stage in control water, nor the fact that the host and parasite interests became unaligned after the cystacanth stage is reached.
 Indeed, here, the reduced risk of predation due to low activity is advantageous for the host, but not for the parasite.
 The second hypothesis would be to consider that decreasing activity is adaptive for the parasite at both stages of development.
 During acanthella stage, this low activity rate would make the gammarid less conspicuous towards predators, as classically interpreted (Williams & Moore, 1985; Bollache et al., 2006).
 Notably, high rate of activity allows gammarids to initiate swimming and consequently enter the river current (drift) where predators are present (Williams & Moore, 1985; Schaffer et al., 2013).
 During the cystacanth stage, the animal’s tendency to search light (Franceschi et al., 2008) and avoid refuges (this study, Dianne et al., 2011) would already bring them into the river drift (McCahon et al., 1991; Lagrue et al., 2007).
 A low level of activity would therefore accentuate the predation exposure by reducing the swimming capacity of gammarids, which could be easily transported passively by the current of the river.
 Indeed, Lagrue et al. (2007) observed that the presence of G. pulex in the river drift is increased by 25-30 times when infected by P. laevis, the very same proportion of gammarids being found in the stomach of Bullhead predators.
 We could have here an example of parasite’s manipulation of a single host behavior that could be beneficial at all parasite stages, a characteristic that could have facilitated its selection.